nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   <div class="box box-warn" type="warning" seamless>

   **Common Mistakes:**
-  * `list ph` followed by `demote 2` - cannot demote a potential hire
+  * `list ph` followed by `demote 2` - You cannot demote a potential hire, you can use `list e` instead to get the list of employees
-  * `demote 0` - invalid index number
+  * `demote 0` - invalid index number, you should use a number greater than 0
-  * `demote 3` but only have 2 entries - invalid index number, index out of list size
+  * `demote 3` but only have 2 entries - invalid index number, index out of list size, you might want to check the index number again
   </div>
   </div>